rullo16/rullo16.github.io/projects.md

 <p>Developed a reinforcement learning agent to tackle OpenAI Procgen Benchmark environments.
 Used Proximal Policy Optimisation (PPO) integrated with exploration techniques like Network Distillation to enhance agent performance.</p>

 <h2>Norm Emergence in Multi-Agent Systems Using Deep Reinforcement Learning</h2>
 <p>Simulated complex road intersection scenarios in Unity using C#.
-Trained multi-agent systems with Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms to study norm emergence in dynamic environments.</p>
+Trained multi-agent systems with Proximal Policy Optimisation (PPO) and Soft Actor-Critic (SAC) algorithms to study norm emergence in dynamic environments.</p>

 <h2>Adversarial Learning for Fairness in MARL</h2>
-[cite_start]<p>Developed and deployed a Python-based multi-agent reinforcement learning (MARL) framework on AWS, utilising PyTorch, NumPy, and Matplotlib to implement a Fair-DQN agent for mitigating bias in a simulated robotic warehouse environment. [cite: 28]</p>
+<p>Developed and deployed a Python-based multi-agent reinforcement learning (MARL) framework on AWS, utilising PyTorch, NumPy, and Matplotlib to implement a Fair-DQN agent for mitigating bias in a simulated robotic warehouse environment.</p>

 <h2>Art-Critic</h2>
-[cite_start]<p>Built a vision-language system that analyses paintings to generate critic-style textual descriptions. [cite: 29] [cite_start]The project combined fine-tuned Hugging Face models for caption generation with transfer learning approaches using ResNet and ResNeXt for classification and image captioning. [cite: 30]</p>
+<p>Built a vision-language system that analyses paintings to generate critic-style textual descriptions. [cite: 29] [cite_start]The project combined fine-tuned Hugging Face models for caption generation with transfer learning approaches using ResNet and ResNeXt for classification and image captioning.</p>